radmiraal/radmiraal.github.io/_posts/2017-12-30-exploring-the-sender.md

 even more points.
 A negative one though easily put him back loads of points.
 And in the above example the worst situation would be that Pete would read this message as a disqualification of him as a person because he is different because he is using tool 'x' which the sender (possibly an authority / spokesmen of the community) does not like / see a usecase for.
-This basically means he might think he's differnt, and does not fit the community.
+This basically means he might think he's different, and does not fit the community.

 Yes, I know...
 It's an extreme.
 But please shift more of the "take it positive" to the sender side of the story...
 Do not hide yourself as sender behind the "the receiver should understand I meant it positively".
 Please...